jodarie/CalBayS_v1/README.md

 ## Configuration Parameters

+Input data: In order to run the script the user must create files with each corresponding column to each experiment with different Wiseman C-parameter.

+- Enthalpy information data...

 ## Attribution

 Please cite Cardoso, Rivera et al. (2019) if you find this code useful in your research.